Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Leaky gut, which may be related to an unhealthy low microbiome diversity, can lead to bacterial fragments, called lipopolysaccharides (LPS), seeding the peritoneal cavity as well.
 This in turn causes inflammation and the same potential effect on endo growth.

-Most of these inflammatory conditions are actionable.
-Failing that, general anti-inflammatory strategies may also be beneficial, both pharmacologic and integrative.
+Most of these inflammatory conditions are molecularly actionable and are the target of research.
+For now, general anti-inflammatory strategies can be effective, both pharmacologic and integrative.

 Dysbiosis